ThePythonicCow/rawscan/README.md

 length to the line length that needs to be parsed conveniently (in one piece), and longer lines can be ignored or handled in chunks.

-For applications that can ignore overly long lines, the *`rawscan`* interface makes that quick and easy to do so.
-Just ignore RAWSCAN_RESULT's with result types of `rt_start_longline`, `rt_within_longline` or `rt_longline_ended`.
+For applications that can ignore or quickly skip over overly long lines, the *`rawscan`* interface makes that especially easy to do so.
+Just ignore RAWSCAN_RESULT's with result types of `rt_start_longline`, `rt_within_longline` or `rt_longline_ended`, as described in doc/HowToUse.md.

 ### not safely multi-threaded (sorry)

 The use of *`rawscan`* on any particular input stream should be single threaded.
-Multiple parallel threads trying to access and update the same *`rawscan`* stream will likely corrupt the `RAWSCAN` control structure, and might prematurely invalidate some line being returned to another thread.
+Multiple parallel threads trying to access and update the same *`rawscan`* stream will likely confuse the `RAWSCAN` control structure for that stream, and might prematurely overwrite some data still being used by another thread.

 ### rawmemchr